isblab/website/Research/index.md

 ### Areas of integrative structure determination <br>

 <p class="text-justify">
 Opportunities exist in our group to work on several such assemblies.
 Example areas include assemblies involved in regulating gene expression, including chromatin remodelers, and mitochondrial assemblies.
 We collaborate closely with other cell and structural biologists to validate predictions from our models and generate data for the modeling.
-For more information, please read two recent reviews ([**1**](https://arxiv.org/abs/2407.00566),[**2**](https://arxiv.org/abs/2401.17894)) on integrative structural modeling from our group.

 </p>